perci-aceron/perci-aceron/README.md

 ![Header](./github-header-image.png)

-- 👀 I’m interested in ...coding, console games
+- 👀 I’m interested in... coding, console games
-- 🌱 I’m currently learning ...web development and looking for internship
+- 🌱 I’m currently learning... web development and looking for internship
-- 💞️ I’m looking to collaborate on ...newbie projects to further enhance my understanding and learning
+- 💞️ I’m looking to collaborate on... newbie projects to further enhance my understanding and learning

 ---